pal-Alexandra/IMR_PROJECT/README.md

 :smile: Added UI which works with the controllers, just have to add the functionality of each button, most of it is already there, just connecting some assets.

+:smile: AI NPCs which roam around the scene almost completely added, just some bugfixing needed

 ## Necessary assets to download to use in Unity

 ### Road System: